aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 import model_tls
 ```

-What if we want to add a hook and update pre-commit?
+What if we want to add a hook and update the process?
 Let's say we want to add this tool:

 - [Mypy](https://github.com/python/mypy): optional static type checker for Python

-We need to update the YAML pre-commit config file ``.pre-commit-config.yaml`by adding the Mypy hook:
+We just update the YAML pre-commit config file ``.pre-commit-config.yaml` by adding the Mypy hook:

 ```yaml
 -   repo: https://github.com/pre-commit/mirrors-mypy